EMERGING MARKETS-Latin American currencies outpace EM peers

 1.07

-(Reporting by Shubham Batra and Bansari Mayur Kamdar in Bengaluru, Editing by Angus MacSwan)
+(Reporting by Shubham Batra, Bansari Mayur Kamdar and Amruta Khandekar in Bengaluru, Editing by Angus MacSwan)

 ((Shubham.Batra@thomsonreuters.com;))